746. Min Cost Climbing Stairs

 When reading the problem description, and needed answer, I set up the baseline answer with

-Now how to get 15 in res[2]
+Now how to get 15 in res[2], I try

 This is base on observation that: